Jacksonville Jaguars Odds

-In 2021, tickets range from $75 and go all the way past $1,000, depending on where the seat is located, any amenities included and more.
+In 2023, tickets range from $75 and go all the way past $1,000, depending on where the seat is located, any amenities included and more.

 You can buy single-game tickets through the Jaguars’ website right here.

 The Jacksonville Jaguars have had only two owners in the relatively brief history of the organization.
-Wayne Weaver was the original principal owner of the team, controlling them from their opening season in 1995 all the way until 2011.
+Wayne Weaver was the original principal owner of the team, controlling them from their opening season in 1995 until 2011.
 At that point, the franchise was sold to Shahid Khan, who has owned it since.

 The Jaguars’ greatest comeback of all time came during their 21st birthday.
 You see, the team was officially “born” on Nov.
-30, 1993 when the NFL awarded Jacksonville a franchise.
+30, 1993, when the NFL awarded Jacksonville a franchise.

-On the same day 21 years later, the Jags shocked everyone with a come-from-behind victory over the Giants, going from a two percent chance of victory to taking home the W with a 25-24 final score.
+On the same day, 21 years later, the Jags shocked everyone with a come-from-behind victory over the Giants, going from a two percent chance of victory to taking home the W with a 25-24 final score.

 Heading into the third quarter of the game, the Jaguars trailed 21-0.
 And then they just exploded.